Free Home Literacy Environment Checkup

 As a former k-2 teacher and reading interventionist, I was blessed with crazy success inside and outside the classroom with teaching kids to read and helping to improve kids who struggled with reading.
 That is, in addition to raising three kiddos who always topped the charts in reading and love to read.
 Well, total transparency here, my oldest, who’s seventeen, isn’t an avid reader like he once was (more on that in the blog).
 Although I firmly believe that it’s not developmentally appropriate to ‘teach’ children under five to read, both of my boys entered kindergarten full-fledged readers.
 My daughter began fully reading by the end of the second quarter of kindergarten.
 Afterward, her reading skills skyrocketed from there.
 My boys and were not ‘taught’ by me nor anyone else.
 I was simply intentional about every aspect of their development and environment that I knew would directly impact their literacy and actively invested in those areas.

-Always having a passion for reading myself, plus being so successful with helping hundreds of young readers, including my kiddos, inspired me to want to help parents and teachers to have that same success with their little ones.
+My lifelong passion for reading myself, plus being so successful with helping hundreds of young readers, including my kiddos, inspired me to want to help parents and teachers to have that same success with their little ones.
 That’s why I’ve invested thousands of hours, independently, poring over textbooks, magazines, articles, and beyond learning about children’s literacy.